 - Wayne County, Michigan — $4,000,000 for the Southeast Michigan Border Interoperability Solution Project.

 - Flathead County, Montana — $3,895,425 for the Northern Tier Consortium Border Interoperability Demonstration Project.

 - Lake County, Ohio — $3,998,200 for the Multi-Agency, Multi-Jurisdictional U.S. Regional & International Interoperable Communications Infrastructure and Maritime Domain Awareness Project.

 - City of McAllen, Texas — $1,940,000 for the Rio Grande Valley Border Interoperability Regional Project.

 Closeout Report and Knowledge Transfer Studies

-While the grant program has closed, ECD remains focused on transferring BIDP information and knowledge to all border communities and other interested parties.
-ECD has transitioned its BIDP Program Office to support the development of tools, templates, and studies to benefit emergency responders operating along and across U.S. borders.
+While the grant program has closed, CISA remains focused on transferring BIDP information and knowledge to all border communities and other interested parties.
+CISA has transitioned its BIDP Program Office to support the development of tools, templates, and studies to benefit emergency responders operating along and across U.S. borders.